The Cost

 1. Daily Care Fee:

 Paid by all care recipients and is set at 85% of the Aged Care Pension.
 This fee helps pay for day-to-day services such as meals, cleaning, facilities management and laundry.
 The government sets the price on 20 March and 20 September each year, changing in conjunction with increases to the age pension.
 Prices are published on the Department of Health website.
 The basic daily fee is paid directly to the aged care facility, generally on a fortnightly basis.
-The fee applies for every day, including times away; for example, on holiday or in hospital.
+The fee applies for every day, including times away, for example, on holiday or in hospital.

 2. Means Tested Fee: